 How much are overdue fees?

-Richmond Public Library holds materials as a community resource, and loans materials for the use of library patrons.
-The use of library materials is free for the states loan period.
+Richmond Public Library holds materials as a community resource, and loans materials for use by our library patrons.
+The use of library materials is free for the stated loan period.
 Fines are assessed for items that are returned or renewed past the due date.
-Acceptable forms of payments are cash, checks, and money orders.
-Photo identification must be presented for the usage of checks.
+Acceptable forms of payments are cash, checks, money orders, and credit/debit cards.
+Photo identification must be presented when paying by check.

 Overdue Fines (per item) after 1 day grace period